 I have been a resident of Leavenworth for 38 years.
 I co-founded the Leavenworth Brewery with my husband Scott in 1992, helped it grow and then merge with Fish Brewery in Olympia in 1999.
 I was on the Chamber of Commerce Board for nearly ten years (1983 to 1992) and President for two years.
 During that time we developed and implemented most of the events, funding sources, and advertising that have helped make our village a year round visitor destination.
 Since 1999, I have been doing the display and design work at Kris Kringl, the year round Christmas store here in Leavenworth.
 It is a physically and mentally challenging job, in the best possible sense, and I thoroughly enjoy it.
 About four years ago I was invited to join the Board of Village Art in the Park.
 I was very familiar with the goals and mission of the organization, but as with any new endeavor, I have come to learn just how much work goes into making it successful.
 2020 is my first year as Board President.
 All of us are extremely proud of the artists who return each year and who have the opportunity to sell their works in exchange for the commission that funds local school art programs and yearly college scholarships.
 Though 2020 will be off to a late start I believe that, with careful stewardship, we will rebound and make this a successful year for all.

 Together with my husband, Kevin, we own and operate three Leavenworth businesses, The Wood Shop, Hat Shop and Wurlygigz.
-I am honored to volunteer on the Village Art in the Park Board and have proudly served as Secretary since 2008.
+I am honored to volunteer on the Village Art in the Park Board and have proudly served since 2008.
 I appreciate the opportunity to work with each of the dedicated Board Members and support all of the talented artists.
 Village Art in the Park is a storied community treasure.
 Together we have created an Enriched Education Program that is awarded annually to a local school.
 It is designed to facilitate and enhance art education in our local school art programs.
 This $2000 grant is given to allow local art teachers to fund art projects for their students that would otherwise not be possible.
 This is just one of the positive programs we support as Village Art in the Park and is absolutely my favorite.
 For more information on the programs we support, please see the Community Involvement page.

 Writer and filmmaker Jamie Howell founded one of the first digital media production companies in North Central Washington in 1999 and quickly became one of the region’s most recognizable filmmakers.
 Howell’s commercial and documentary works have garnered two Emmy nominations, been named as a finalist in Banff Mountain Film Festival and earned accolades from Seattle Weekly for TV Commercial of the Year, among other awards.
 He has served on the Village Art in the Park Board of Directors since 2018 and also serves on the Board of the Leavenworth Mountain Film Festival.